-These Dunlop Wellington Boots are the perfect wellies to keep in your car, wearing on dog walks and getting out and about in the mud.
+These Dunlop Wellington Boots are the perfect wellies to keep in your car, wear on dog walks, and get out and about in the mud.
 Whereas the material doesn’t equal the more expensive wellies, they’re nonetheless fully waterproof and include a 3cm heel for cushioning on slick surfaces.
 Furthermore, with wellies for broad calves being difficult to come by without costing a fortune, these boots are a steal.
 We highly recommend these Dunlops if you need a cheap and cheerful pair of wellington boots and don’t want to spend a lot of money on a pair of Hunters.

 There’s no need to spend hundreds of pounds on a pair of designer boots if all you want is a pair of wellies to keep your feet dry and mud-free.

 When it comes to footwear, Dunlop is a reputable brand that you can trust, and the Pricemaster wellies are no exception.
 Yes, they may appear “floppy,” and they aren’t as durable as some of the more expensive options we’ve listed, nor do they have the same level of grip as, say, a pair of Rockfish Groundhog wellies.
 They’re comfy, durable enough to withstand a mud slog, and they’ll set you back just over a tenner.